Major in Russian and East European Studies (REES)

 A. Disciplinary Distribution

-Students must take at least one course with historical content, one with political science content, and one with other social sciences (such as economics or sociology) content.
+Students must take at least one course with historical content, one with political science content, and one with other social sciences (such as anthropology or economics) content.

 B. Chronological Distribution